-I know… I know… I’ve been a little slow in posting since I’ve returned from my time in SA.
+Gratitude, I know… I know… I’ve been a little slow in posting since I returned from my time in SA.

 It was an absolute pleasure when Daisy and I got the chance to get out and enjoy a walk in the neighborhood a couple of days ago.
-The season is changing… from the relentless heat of Summer – that calls for hours by the pool with a cold (usually colourful) drink in your hand; to the gentle breeze of Fall, with hues of orange, yellow and red slowly coloring the treeline… and on this walk we found ourselves all bundled up with coats, and hats, and gloves, enjoying the crisp air and picking wild flowers.
+The season is changing… from the relentless heat of Summer – that calls for hours by the pool with a cold (usually colorful) drink in your hand; to the gentle breeze of Fall, with hues of orange, yellow and red slowly coloring the treeline… and on this walk, we found ourselves all bundled up with coats, and hats, and gloves, enjoying the crisp air and picking wildflowers.

 As we walked and enjoyed the gorgeous scenery it got me thinking about the little things (or what we think are little things) in life.
 However, they really are the big things, the things that keep us going, the things that actually matter!

 Visiting my cousin (whom I had not seen in a while), and seeing how her kids have grown.
 Daisy got the chance to meet them for the first time.
-Spending time with my mom, mother-in-law, and my husband’s grandmother, you can read about her here.
+Spending time with my mom, mother-in-law, and my husband’s grandmother.
 Celebrating a special friend’s wedding, and getting time to see and catch up with many old friends, was beyond amazing!

-We tend to get caught up in the culture of “new” (all the latest FADS, from fashion, to technology, and everything else too) that, sadly, we tend to become judgmental of those who don’t follow the same trends.
+We tend to get caught up in the culture of “new” (all the latest FADS, from fashion to technology, and everything else too), and sadly, we tend to become judgmental of those who don’t follow the same trends.
 We spend more time obsessing over questions like: How up-to-date is the style of our home?
 Can I afford the 2017 model of my car, because no one wants to be seen driving a 2015 model, right?
-Not to mention our social media photo line up… Life has become all about the ME, the most current, up-to-date, trend-setting Me… and so much less about the WE.
+Not to mention our social media photo lineup… Life has become all about the ME, the most current, up-to-date, trend-setting Me… and so much less about the WE.

 What happened to the old adage: “it takes a village”?
 Perhaps more importantly… what happened to that village?
 Did we forget about them somewhere along the line, in our chase after newer and better?
 Have we become so self-involved that we don’t stop to appreciate the small things anymore?
 The things that don’t cost money… The people that surround us!
 How often do we take the time to stop and listen… and I mean REALLY listen?
 Taking the ME out of the equation for a little while.

-Today I got to stop and pick some wild flowers.
+Today I got to stop and pick some wildflowers.
+A moment of gratitude.